Resources

 Here are some tips for how not to respond to this classic interview question.
 Don’t:

-The career counselors at PrideStaff Fresno can work with you as you prepare for your next round of job interviews.
+The career counselors at PrideStaff can work with you as you prepare for your next round of job interviews.
 In fact, we can help strategize your entire job search process from start to finish, including leads on current openings in your field, resume writing, and how to present yourself as a leading candidate and transition into your new role.
 Contact us today, so we can tell you more.